BookStackApp/BookStack/readme.md

 ## Installation

-Ensure the requirements are met before installing.
+Ensure the above requirements are met before installing.
 Currently BookStack requires its own domain/subdomain and will not work in a site subdirectory.

 This project currently uses the `release` branch of this repository as a stable channel for providing updates.